 Find the answers to all your questions

 What consequences would issuing a digital euro have for the banking sector?
-Why do you suggest a cap on “tier one” deposits?
+Why does the ECB suggest a cap on “tier one” deposits?
 We answer these questions and many others for you in detail.FAQs on the digital euro

 The importance of privacy

-In our testing and examination of a possible digital euro we are looking at ways to protect privacy without relaxing standards that protect against illicit activities.Analysis of privacy-enhancing techniques
+We are looking at ways to ensure privacy without compromising on standards protecting against illicit activities.Analysis of privacy-enhancing techniques